top of page

 PRECISION.
 PERSONALIZATION.
 INNOVATION.

 At Feromics, we combine our Intelligent Design™ technology with deep biological insights to develop highly effective immunotherapy treatments.
 Our approach begins with the creation of proprietary libraries of interacting disease and immune cells divided by phenotypic functionalities such as cancer cell killing.
-Through the integration of AI and deep learning, we uncover novel, therapeutically relevant function-specific pathways that drive our product development and pipeline.
+Through the integration of AI and deep learning, we uncover novel, therapeutically relevant function-specific pathways that drive our capabilities and solutions in multiple areas, including the design and optimization of CAR-T and CAR-Treg constructs to enhance efficacy and safety in immunotherapies.
+Selection of donors for allogeneic immunotherapies ensures donor cells provide high therapeutic efficacy and patient compatibility.
+Derisking preclinical and clinical development streamlines the transition from research to clinical application and tailoring treatments to individual patient based on their unique immune profiles for improved therapeutic outcomes.

 Partnerships